-I have made numerous additions and enhancements to my FFmpeg and mpv tutorial – including the elimination of rpi-update.
+I have made numerous additions and enhancements to my FFmpeg and mpv tutorial.
 So much has been added, in fact, that I have now exceeded the 60,000 character limit!

 As a result, I had to free up space by removing several appendices from my tutorial's main page:

 TUTORIAL: Play or Encode High-Quality Video and Audio – with FFmpeg and mpv

 I am therefore including all 9 appendices in this (separate) post:

 APPENDIX 1: MOST ESSENTIAL MPV KEYBOARD CONTROLS AND OPTIONS:

 Toggle the video between full screen and actual size

 Toggle the video (or audio) between pause and play

 up and down arrow keys:

 9 and 0 keys: